 1. Evidence of data quality assurance Table 5A has been completed 2.
 Deviations from the Work Plan Denmark is no longer conducing quota sampling on numbers of fish, but aims to sample a certain level of PSUs.
 For this reason the numbers of individual fish per stock in the WP are mainly seen as an average of what have been collected in former time more than a goal for the present sampling program.
 However, as the data in the final end will be used for stock assessment it is off course important that enough individuals are sampled to conduct an assessment.
 The aim of the different sampling programs are to deliver the promised numbers of PSU, and any deviations from the PSU will be explained in the following text.
-Larger deviations in the sampling program was conducted on salmon were the landings has decreased by 87%, to 15 t.
+Larger deviations in the sampling program was conducted on salmon were the landings has decreased by more than 85%.
 Due to the decreased the change of encounter a salmon at the marked was very low and the sampling scheme was changed to by conducted on board on the observer program.
-The sole self-sampling program was terminated duo to lack of participants.
-Sole was hereafter included in the regular harbour sampling program.
-A coding mistake was discovered in the annual program.
-Therefore, the cod stocks in IIIa were not included in the tables.
-However, these stocks have been sampled and are now included in the tables.
-Further, commercial ell were not sampled as the ICES assessment working group are presently not using individual measurement from the commercial catch but only total tons and information on migration from rivers.
-For this reason it was considered irrelevant to conduct the sampling.
-However, commercial ell is included in the 2019 sampling program due to the comments from the commission.
+The sole self-sampling program was terminated in 2017 due to lack of participants.
+Sole was hereafter included in the regular harbour and observer sampling program.
+This indicates that the amount of sole collected in the self-sampling program is 0 in 2018.
+Sprat and herring was until 2017 collected for individual measures (maturity, individual weight) at the BITS survey conducted in the Baltic Sea.
+This has been ongoing for more than 15 years.
+However, after end-users consultant is was high-lighted that this data could not be used for stock assessment and this part of the program have hereafter been terminated.
+Boar fish has only been fished by Danish vessels in very limited amount in later years (below 2% of the Danish quota).
+The reason is the restricted quota combined with the fishing ground, relatively far away from the main Danish fishing area and alternative fishing opportunities.
+For this reason no boar fish has been collected.
 For more detailed description please see in the table 1C 3.
 Actions to avoid deviations.